lilseo/Piayes/README.md

 4. From the Config tab:<br>
 	a.
 Select “juce_audio_basics” under “Modules”<br>
 	b.
 Change the “Path for ‘Xcode (MacOSX)’” to be the the Modules folder in your copy of JUCE<br>
 	c.
-Click on “Modules” in the left-hand menu <br>
+Click on “Modules” in the left-side menu <br>
 	d.
 Click on “juce_audio_basics” > “Set path for all modules” button > “Copy the path from the module ‘juce_audio_basics’ to all other modules<br>
 	e.
 Select “Piayes” (or the name of the project) and make sure “include BinaryData.h in the AppConfig.h file” is UNCHECKED<br>
 5. From the files tab:<br>